manikbajaj/typescript-design-patterns/README.md

 grasp of TypeScript and now want to focus on architectural excellence and code reusability?
 If so, you've come to the right place!

+## :sunny: Learn On Udemy
-> Thsi repository contains all the design patterns which I teach in my Udemy
+> This repository contains all the design patterns which I teach in my Udemy
 > course.
 Check out the course on :point_right: [TypeScript Design Patters
 > and SOLID Principles](#link-here)